acharliekelly/resumption/README.md

 Things I could simplify to meet MVP:
 * One-to-many Sections to Layouts
   - each section belongs to exactly one layout (for now)
-* Template table doesn't store CSS, just name.
-Content will just be CSS files on `resumption-client/assets/styles/:template_name`
+* Template table doesn't need to store CSS, just name.
+  - instead, content will just be CSS files on `resumption-client/assets/styles/:template_name`
+* Adding a username to the users table for URL will mean the username must be unique, which means adding front-end ajax component to determine if name is available during sign-up.
+So instead, just make published resume URL be: `/resumes/:user_id/:layout_name`